turtacn/alameda-1/docs/quickstart.md

 ```
 and see the details by adding `-o yaml` flag.

-> **Note**: an *AlamedaScaler* CR only looks for containers in the same namespace.
+> **Note**: an *AlamedaScaler* CR only looks for _Deployment_/_DeploymentConfig_ objects in the same namespace.

 ### Retrieve Alameda recommendations

-Alameda outputs recommendations in a global planning manner for all the containers watched by Alameda.
-They are presented as *alamedarecommendation* CRD.
+Alameda outputs recommendations and presents them as *alamedarecommendation* CRD.
-You can check Alameda recommendation results by:
+You can check Alameda recommendations by:
 ```
 $ kubectl get alamedarecommendation -n <your namespace>
 ```
 and see the details by adding `-o yaml` flag.

+This _AlamedaRecommendation_ CR serves as a good intermediate for programs (including Alameda itself) to reference the recommendations and react to them.
 For more details, please refer to the [*alamedarecommendation* CRD design](./design/crd_alamedarecommendation.md).

 ### Visualize Alameda recommendations

-If Grafana and Alameda dashboards are deployed, users can visualize Alameda workload predictions and recommendations through the provided dashboards.
+If alameda-grafana is deployed, users can also visualize Alameda workload predictions and recommendations through the pre-installed dashboards.
+The Grafana URL can be figured out by checking the _alameda-grafana_ service name.
+To access it from outside the cluster, please either modify the service to  _NodePort_ type or consider to enable [_ingress_](https://kubernetes.io/docs/concepts/services-networking/ingress/) or [_route_](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html).
+The default account is _admin_ with password _admin_.

-## Example
+## An Example Use Case

 The following is an example of the Alameda workflow.